val-beresneva/GitDocs/src/snapshotting/add.md

 will be silently ignored.
 The git add command can be used to add ignored files with the `-f` (force) option.

+Please see git-commit[1] for alternative ways to add content to a commit.

 ## OPTIONS
 `<pathspec>…`
 Files to add content from.